DominikFle/Training-Technique-Curriculum-Learning/Readme.md

 ### ML Training Techniques
 This project summarizes different building blocks of ML training techniques to stabilize and speed up training of deep neural networks.
 The focus is on the training process itself, not on the model architecture.
 The goal is to provide a comprehensive overview of the most important techniques and to give a guideline for the practical use of these techniques.
 Not considered are model changes, like changing the model architecture or the type of loss function.
-The techniques are shown using the MNIST dataset and a simple CNN model.
-The code is written in Pytorch.
+The techniques are shown using the MNIST dataset and a simple CNN model with chapter based differences.
+The code is written in PyTorch.
-Every Technique is showcased using its own training script Planned is:
+Every Technique is showcased using its own training script.

+Planned is:
 - [Base Case](#base-case)
 - [Weighted Data Sampling](#weighted-data-sampling)